gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 Fail a test when the global namespace is polluted.
 See the [QUnit cookbook](http://qunitjs.com/cookbook/#discussion-id170) for more information.

-# Filtering specs
+# Command line options

-**Filtering by module name**:
+## Filtering by module name: `--modules`

+`grunt qunit --modules="foo"`

-`grunt qunit --modules=foo` will run the module `foo`.
+Will run the module `foo`.
 You can specify one or multiple, comma-separated modules to run.

+## Running tests in seeded-random order: `--seed`

+`grunt qunit --seed="a-string"`

+Tells `QUnit` to run tests in a seeded-random order.
+The value provided will be used as the seed in a pseudo-random number generator to ensure that results are reproducible.
+The randomization will also respect the reorder option if enabled and re-run failed tests first without randomizing them.

+Randomly ordering your tests can help identify non-atomic tests which either depend on a previous test or are leaking state to following tests.
+This is particularly beneficial in a development CI or post-commit process.

+If seed is specified but no value is specified, then `QUnit` will generate a random value to use as the seed.